$\text{F-manifolds}$, F$_\text{man}$-algebras and $\text{Poisson-algebra}$ Distributions: F--Lie groups

-\item The autoparallelism of $\mathcal{D}_{\text{Pois}}$ is equivalent to the statement that any geodesic curve whose initial velocity vector lies within a leaf remains entirely within that leaf.
-Therefore, the leaves are totally geodesic submanifolds of the affine manifold $(G, \nabla)$.
+\item In the context of affine geometry, the autoparallelism of a distribution $\mathcal{D}$ is equivalent to the condition that any geodesic $\gamma(t)$ of the connection $\overline \nabla$ whose initial tangent vector $\dot{\gamma}(0)$ belongs to $\mathcal{D}$ must remain tangent to the distribution for its entire duration.
+By the Frobenius Theorem, $\mathcal{D}_{\text{Pois}}$ integrates to a foliation whose leaves are, by definition, totally geodesic submanifolds of the affine manifold $(G, \nabla)$.